cassio-santos-ptk/mobile-automated-workflow/README.md

 ### Android Debug Bridge

 ADB is **required**.
-Ensure that it is properly configure in the local machine (adb)[https://developer.android.com/tools/adb]
+Ensure that it is properly configure in the local machine [adb](https://developer.android.com/tools/adb)

 ### Local Action Runner

-To run in github Actions environment, it is needed to configure a Local Self-hosted runner on youe machine.
+To run in github Actions environment, it is needed to configure a Local Self-hosted runner on your machine.

 To settup, follow the Github [Doc](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)

-Make sure the Local running is up and listening for jobs before start the workflow
+Make sure the Local runner is up and listening for jobs before start the workflow.

 ## (Additional) Burp Suite

-It is recommendaded but no required that you have Burp Suite Pro up and running in order to get WEB vulnerabilities
+It is recommendaded but no required that you have Burp Suite Pro up and running in order to get the WEB vulnerabilities

 * [PortSwigger](https://portswigger.net/burp)
 * [Android Config](https://portswigger.net/burp/documentation/desktop/mobile/config-android-device)

-Once configured the burp certificate in the device, keep it open while the tests are made, the proxy will be set by default to `10.0.3.2` on port `8082` to change it, set directly on **.env** file
+Once configured the burp certificate in the device, keep it ready while the tests are made, the proxy will be set by default to `10.0.3.2` on port `8082`, to change it, set directly on `**.env**` file